rossmacarthur/sheldon-cross/README.md

 ## How it works

-- A Rust tool renders a [template Dockerfile](docker/Dockerfile.hbs) for a particular target.
+- A Rust tool renders a Dockerfile from a [template Dockerfile](docker/Dockerfile) for particular target.

 For each target
 - An image is built from this Dockerfile.